antimeme/ripple/apps/streya/data.md

 a ship.
 These can be used by characters to meet needs, excercise skills or influence ship activities.

+Here are some things facilities need to do that need to be figured out:

+  - Provide or draw power
+  - Advertise impact on character needs
+  -

+### comments: array[string]

+Describes the facility.

 ### ignore: boolean

 When present and truthy, this facility is rendered invisible to players.
 It can still be used for existing content.

+### cells: object{object}

+Indexed by a pair of integers.

+#### flags: number(bits)

+ - obstructed: 0x01
+ - access:

 ## gestalt: object{object}